Coffee cup

-A coffee cup is a container, a cup, for serving coffee and coffee-based drinks.
+A coffee cup is a cup for serving coffee and coffee-based drinks.
 There are three major types: conventional cups used with saucers, mugs used without saucers, and disposable cups.
 Cups and mugs generally have a handle.
 Disposable paper cups used for take-out sometimes have fold-out handles, but are more often used with an insulating coffee cup sleeve.

 Coffee cups and mugs may be made of glazed ceramic, porcelain, plastic, glass, insulated or uninsulated metal, and other materials.
+In the past, coffee cups have also been made of bone, clay, and wood.
 Disposable coffee cups may be made out of paper or polystyrene foam (often mistakenly called Styrofoam).

 History

-In the past, coffee cups have also been made of bone, clay, and wood.
+Coffee cups, along with other coffee ware, originated in the Middle East.
+In the 17th century, coffee was consumed from small handle-less bowls, "Greek cups".
+The cups were Chinese export porcelain or its Japanese equivalent; the same cups were used for coffee and tea.
+In Europe, Meissen porcelain cups appeared around 1710, with large exports of "Greek cups" to Greece in the 1730s.
+These cups were tall due to the habit of drinking the liquid layer at the top, with the preparation sediment left at the bottom.
+As the drip coffee, invented in France in the 18th century, gained popularity, the need for tall cups disappeared, so Sèvres porcelain pioneered shorter cups.

+Handles first appeared on the Meissen tall cups in the 1710s (some Oriental cups had handles, but these were made from silver).
+Handles became common by the 1730s.
+By the early 18th century, the European taste for handles on cups, strongly evident from antiquity, reasserted itself and a single vertical handle was added to a slightly more upright Chinese-style bowl to create both the very similar forms of the Western teacup and coffee cup, as well as a saucer.
+This was initially rather deeper than modern saucers as, at least for tea, it was considered usual to pour the hot liquid into the saucer to cool it slightly before drinking.
+Apart from a more shallow saucer the essential elements of these two forms in many contemporary examples have changed little since the mid-18th century.
+European porcelain manufacturers encouraged the development of different sizes of cup, and shapes of pot, for tea and coffee services.

 Shapes and sizes

 Espresso

 The Italian Espresso National Institute recommends serving espresso in a white china cup holding 50−100 ml, usually served on a saucer.
-In the US, espresso cups are sometimes called demitasse cups.
+Espresso cups are sometimes called demitasse cups.
 The espresso macchiato, made with a shot of espresso and a dash of steamed milk, is also served in a demitasse.